neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Sound City.md

 ---

 # Sound City (2013)

-A documentary on the fabled recording studio that was located in Van Nuys, California.
+​​A documentary on the fabled recording studio that was located in Van Nuys, California.

+**7.8** on [object Object]